-Contacting a Title IX Coordinator is not the same as filing a formal complaint; filing a formal complaint is a separate process handled by the Office for Dispute Resolution (ODR).
-Rather, Title IX Coordinators are a resource to help you make an informed decision about which options are right for you.
-Below are a few options a Title IX Coordinator may be able to help you with:
+Contacting a Title IX Resource Coordinator is not the same as filing a formal complaint; formal complaints are submitted to email@example.com and investigations are conducted by the Office for Dispute Resolution.
+Rather, Title IX Resource Coordinators are a resource to help you make an informed decision about which options are right for you.
+Below are a few options a Title IX Resource Coordinator may be able to help you with:

-Interim measures are individualized supports to help those impacted by incidents of gender-based or sexual harassment, including sexual assault, participate in campus life at Harvard and continue with their studies or work.
-Interim measures may be implemented at any time and may include:
+Supportive measures are individualized supports to help those impacted by incidents of gender-based or sexual harassment, including sexual assault, participate in campus life at Harvard and continue with their studies or work.
+Supportive measures may be implemented at any time and may include:

 - Course-related extensions and adjustments